Membership

 What we offer to our members

-A basic member of our society will only have access to sail during society sailings, which are held at least once a week during our sailing season, or sail together with a certified skipper.
-As a full member, you will of course also have access to the society sailings, as well as the opportunity to borrow our boats for daily, weekend or week long excursions.
+As member of our society you will have access to sail during society sailings, which are held at least once a week during our sailing season, or sail together with a certified skipper.
 All members also get access to our online shop where you can buy ChSS branded merchandise.

-To be able to borrow the boats by yourself you must first become a society certified skipper, hold a Swedish Inshore Diploma (or equivalent) and have a sufficient amount of working hours for the society, known as boat points.
+To be able to borrow the boats by yourself (for private sails) you must first become a society certified skipper, hold a Swedish Inshore Diploma (or equivalent) and offer a sufficient amount of society sails exclusive for the members of the society.
 The skipper certification consists of a sail-up with our boat chiefs to test your knowledge about the boats as well as sailing in general.
-In order to promote this the society strives to have organized schools for beginners as well as potential skippers at least once a year.
+In order to promote this, the society strives to have organized schools for beginners as well as potential skippers at least once a year.